helmholtz/narcissist/readme.md

 # narcissist

-`narcissist` is a simple utility that monitors your Hacker News karma for you.
+`narcissist` is a simple menubar utility that monitors your Hacker News karma, so you can focus on other things.
+Requires rumps (https://github.com/jaredks/rumps).
+OS X only.

+## Usage

+Set `USERID` and `POLL_INTERVAL` as desired.
+Run `python main.py &`.